Post (230706) link to files: gdrive

 A sheet of water makes way for the accesses, it gives the entrance a subtle touch of mysticism for those that approach to the building from the main street from the North, which is where the most people will come from.
 Underneath, a space is saved for a new drinking water installation, so it can be stored and distributed through a manually operated water source.
 The perimeter of this sheet of water has the height of a place to sit on, so it has the function of a continuous curved bench.

+To the South there is a new open space that surrounds the patio.
 To the East the retention wall of the Muslim room is facing the main street, and its design invites people to come along or stay for a while.
 The most private square, as it is hidden from the hustle and bustle of the town, surrounds the Christian room to the West.
 The boundary of the flat roof of this space also serves as a bench, encouraging people to relate and chat.

 Testing several constructive options.
 How pieces could conform the building.